Don Moustache hotel: budget-friendly charm and design

 The kitchen is a little on the small side, but it’s very well equipped, and, more to the point, opens onto the living area, with a sofa, table, TV and computer, which anyone is free to use.
 People don’t tend to eat alone here: groups form, and each evening, people will make something which is typical in their own country to share with others.
 Might be worth looking up a few recipes before you go…

-Breakfast isn’t included in the price, but coffee, tea and a few small snacks are always available free of charge if you haven’t had time to get groceries.
+Breakfast is included in the price, and coffee, tea and a few small snacks are always available free of charge.

 For groups, breakfast can be booked in advance for a few euros per head.

 No towel?
 No problem – you can borrow one from reception!